dchahla/autorename/README.md

-Auto-rename your groups to the value of the *first* text element in the group.
+Auto-rename your group's name to the value of the group's **first text element**.

-No config needed, forces good practices using z-index, almost always better than "Group".
+No config needed; forces good practices using z-index, almost always better than "Group."

+version 1.0.0